ylatif/rrr/README.md

 - RRR\_2D\_optimizer\_g2o : needs a 2D SLAM g2o file as input and generates rrr-solved.g2o as output.
 - RRR\_3D\_from\_disk\_g2o : needs a 3D SLAM g2o file as input

-The code has been restructed into more organized blocks.
+The code has been restructured into more organized blocks.
 The main class of interest is include/RRR.hpp.
-Further information can be found in doc/
+Further information on how to use this in your on project can be found in doc/

 Kindly drop me an email at ylatif AT unizar DOT es in case something is not working.